human-centered-ai-lab/cla-185A83-machine-learning-health-class-2019/Lecture 07/content-lecture07.md

-In the seventh lecture we wil discuss causality and causal inference in machine learning for decision support.
-Last but not least we will  discuss ethical, governmental, legal and social issues of AI in health informatics, which actually fits very good to the topic of explainability and causality.
+In the seventh lecture we have discussed again causality and causal inference in machine learning for decision support.
+Due to its imporantance we have discussed ethical, governmental, legal and social issues of AI in health informatics, which actually fits very good to the topic of explainability and causality.

-Topic 01: Making inferences from observational and unobservational variables and reasoning under uncertainty [1] Topic 02: Factuals, Counterfactuals [2], Counterfactual Machine Learning and Causal Models [3] Topic 03: Probabilistic Causality Examples
-Topic 04: Causality in time series (Granger Causality) Topic 05: Psychology of causation
-Topic 06: Causal Inference in Machine Learning
+Topic 01: Causality
+Topic 02: Explainability and Causability
+Topic 03: AI Ethics
-Topic 07: Ethical, legal and social issues of AI in health informatics
+Topic 04: Social Issues of Artificial Intelligence in health informatics

+Very important is that we clearly define the terms what we mean, including:

+What is ethics?
+What is trust?
+What is fairness?
+How can we measure trust?
+How can we measure fairness?
+What is transparency?
+How can we ensure transparency in machine learning?

 On February, 3, 2018 there was a large event at the MIT: The Ethics and Governance of AI opening event, February 3, 2018, students should watch the video from this event: https://www.youtube.com/watch?v=MyW6eAGV-eM